bjorneju/bjorneju.github.io/_pages/about.md

 ---

 I am a teacher and research scientist, with a background in physics and neuroscience, currently studying consciousness.
-Navigating the pages on this site, you should be able to find some information about my academic past, present, and future.
-But to get you started, the cards below can take you to some tangible results of my work.

-Hope you find something you enjoy, and please feel free to get in touch!
+Here, you can find some information about my academic past, present, and future.
+I hope you find something you enjoy, and please feel free to get in touch!

 Bjørn

 <div class="homepage-grid">